student-JeetD/My-Portfolio/README.md

 # My-Portfolio
 My First Project- Build a Responsive Website
-<br> This project is based on my Portfolio.
+This project is based on my Portfolio.
 It is created using HTML, CSS and JavaScript.
-It is a responsive website and works
-according to different screen sizes and devices like mobile phones, tablets and laptops.
+It is a responsive website and works according to different screen sizes and devices like mobile phones, tablets and laptops.
 The features of this website include linking, typed javascript with animation, navigation links, good UI design, etc. <br> <br>